erikbrinkman/rmapi-js/README.md

 ## Usage

 To explore files in the cloud, you need to first register your api and persist the token.
-Then you can use `listFiles` to explore entries of different file collections.
+Then you can use `listItems` to explore entries of different file collections.

 ```ts